chy1011/project_iac/README.md

 - [ ] Integrating CI/CD component with Jenkins once base structure is completed

 ## Ad-hoc to-dos
+- [ ] Automate the ansible's inventory file entry for master and worker ip addresses as everytime we redeploy ip addresses will change for our instances.
 - [ ] Automate the steps whereby we have to go into the machines individually to edit /etc/hosts file.
-      - Find ways to capture/save the output of terraform to a file, afterwards write either a script/playbook to copy and replace the file onto the AWS instances
+      - Find ways to capture/save the output of terraform to a file, afterwards write either a script/playbook to copy and replace the file onto the AWS instances.
 - [ ] Write a script to automate the application of calico CNI on k8s master.
 - [ ] Compile everything into a single playbook/role/script to automate the deployment of infra (aws instances) and configuration of the instances.